Archibald Rutledge was born on October 23, 1883 in

 Edited by Dorothy Stone Harmon

-memorabilia and photographs from the many years of working with Mr. Rutledge.
+from many years of working with Mr. Rutledge.